rdfostrich/article-swj2020-cobra/content/solution.md

 </figcaption>
 </figure>

-[](#storage-overview) shows an overview of the main components of our storage approach;
+[](#storage-overview) shows an overview of the main components of our storage approach.
-not in particular the delta chain on the left side of the snapshot.
+Note in particular the delta chain on the left side of the snapshot, while OSTRICH only has a single delta chain on the right side of the snapshot.
+All other components are inherited from OSTRICH, which we briefly summarize in the next paragraph.

-<del class="comment" data-author="RV">Like OSTRICH, </del>the snapshot can be stored using [HDT](cite:cites hdt),
-due to its highly performant triple pattern queries, cardinality estimates, and high compression rate.
+We store the snapshot using [HDT](cite:cites hdt), due to its highly performant triple pattern queries, cardinality estimates, and high compression rate.
 Furthermore, metadata about the archive is stored, containing details such as the total number of versions.

-Each delta chain is compressed into timestamp-based B+tree indexes,
-<span class="comment" data-author="RV">why?</span>
-where additions and deletions are stored separately.
+To avoid storage overhead due to redundancies between different aggregated deltas, each delta chain is compressed into timestamp-based B+tree indexes where additions and deletions are stored separately.
-<span class="comment" data-author="RV">why?</span>
+This separation is done to speed up query evaluation since additions and deletions are not always needed at the same time.
-Each addition and deletion index is stored three times for different triple components orders (SPO, POS, OSP), to enable efficient triple pattern queries for all possible combinations.
+To enable efficient triple pattern queries for all possible combinations, each addition and deletion index is stored three times for different triple components orders (SPO, POS, OSP).
-<span class="comment" data-author="RV">OK, got it; might want to start from the need, and then present the solution.</span>
-A shared dictionary is used to compress each triple component further.
+To compress each triple component further, a shared dictionary is used.
-<span class="comment" data-author="RV">why?</span>
-Following the OSTRICH storage approach, the SPO deletion index contains additional metadata about the relative position of each triple inside the snapshot.
+In order to allow efficient cardinality estimate retrieval for deletions, the SPO deletion index contains additional metadata about the relative position of each triple inside the snapshot.
-This metadata also allows cardinality estimates for deletions to be retrieved efficiently.
-<span class="comment" data-author="RV">Same remark about stating need before solution</span>
-To enable cardinality estimates for additions, we make use of the addition count index from OSTRICH.
+To enable cardinality estimates for additions, we make use of a dedicated addition count index.
 For the sake of brevity, we omit further details about the components that can be found in the [OSTRICH article](cite:cites ostrich).

 ### Ingestion Approach
 {:#solution-ingestion}

-In this section, we introduce an approach to enable ingestion of new versions within our bidirectional aggregated storage approach.
+In this section, we introduce an approach to enable ingestion of new versions within our *bidirectional* aggregated storage approach.
-<span class="rephrase" data-author="RV">For this, we make use of the ingestion algorithm from OSTRICH, which enables ingestion within a unidirectional forward aggregated delta chain.
+For this, we build upon the [streaming ingestion algorithm and DM query algorithm for *unidirectional* forward aggregated delta chains](cite:cites ostrich), which allows us to insert deltas *after* the snapshot.
-As our approach extends from OSTRICH,</span> we can already insert deltas *after* the snapshot, but not yet *before* the snapshot, i.e., the reverse part of the delta chain.

-Our approach for constructing the reverse delta chain involves a temporary forward delta chain.
+In order to insert deltas *before* the snapshot, our approach for constructing the reverse delta chain involves a temporary forward delta chain.
 This is because we can not start building our reverse delta chain directly, as we can not predict what triples will be in the snapshot later down the line.
-<span class="comment" data-author="RV">cfr. my earlier remark on the time-wise process</span>
 For each new version, our temporary forward delta chain will be built up, and can be queried in the meantime.
-From the moment that this delta chain becomes too long, or some other threshold has been exceeded, then an offline fix-up algorithm is triggered that will effectively *reverse* this delta chain, and place a snapshot at the end, where a new forward delta chain can be built upon.
+From the moment that this delta chain becomes too long, or some other threshold has been exceeded, then an offline fix-up algorithm is triggered that will effectively *reverse* this delta chain, and place a snapshot at the end, where a new forward delta chain can be built upon when new versions arrive.

-<span class="comment" data-author="RV">And what happens at that point?
-We start a new chain when a new version arrives? (cfr. d11d29c012393c2550604b7fc7a228f8c26fb023)</span>

 [](#algorithm-fixup) shows a sketch of our fix-up algorithm in pseudo-code.
-First, the aggregated deltas in the chain will be extracted as non-aggregated deltas by calling [existing DM functionality in OSTRICH](https://rdfostrich.github.io/article-jws2018-ostrich/#delta-materialization).
+First, the aggregated deltas in the chain will be extracted as non-aggregated deltas by invoking [a DM query over the current unidirectional aggregated delta chain](https://rdfostrich.github.io/article-jws2018-ostrich/#delta-materialization).
 We store the deletions as additions, and the additions as deletions.
-Next, we create a new delta chain, and insert these reversed deltas by calling [existing ingestion functionality in OSTRICH](https://rdfostrich.github.io/article-jws2018-ostrich/#ingestions).
+Next, we create a new delta chain, and insert these reversed deltas by invoking [the streaming ingestion algorithm for unidirectional aggregated delta chains](https://rdfostrich.github.io/article-jws2018-ostrich/#ingestions).
 Once ingestion is done, the existing delta chain is replaced by our new delta chain.

 <figure id="algorithm-fixup" class="algorithm numbered">